madhan1310/database-design-project/README.md

-# Database Design Project
+# Supermarket Sales System Database Design Project

-This repository contains the entity relationship diagram and project report for my database design project.
+## Overview

+Welcome to the Supermarket Sales System Database Design Project repository.
+This project focuses on designing and implementing a normalized database schema for a supermarket sales system.
+The contents include the Entity Relationship Diagram (ERD) in MySQL Workbench format and a detailed project report.

-## Contents:
+## Contents

- ERD.mwb - MySQL Workbench file containing the Entity Relationship Diagram ProjectReport.pdf - Report detailing the database design and implementation Overview
+- **ERD.mwb**: MySQL Workbench file containing the Entity Relationship Diagram.
+- **ProjectReport.pdf**: Report detailing the database design and implementation.

+## Project Goals

-The goal of this project was to design and implement a normalized database schema for a supermarket sales system.
+The primary goal of this project was to create an optimized database schema for a supermarket sales system.
+The key components include:

-The ERD provides a visualization of the database schema including:

-7 key entities identified
+- Identification of 7 key entities.
-Attributes, relationships defined
-Primary keys, foreign keys, and other constraints
+- Definition of attributes, relationships, primary keys, foreign keys, and other constraints in the ERD.
+- Translation of the ERD model into a relational schema.
+- Normalization of the schema to 3NF.
+- Sample queries to test the schema.
+- Sample data import and validation checks.

+## ERD Overview

+The ERD provides a visual representation of the database schema, highlighting the relationships and constraints among the identified entities.

+## Project Report Highlights

-The project report covers:
+The project report delves into the following aspects:

-Translating the ERD model into a relational schema Steps for normalizing the schema to 3NF
+- Translation of the ERD model into a relational schema.
+- Steps for normalizing the schema to 3NF.
-Sample queries to test the schema
+- Sample queries for testing the schema.
-Sample data import and validation checks
+- Sample data import procedures and validation checks.
-Overall, this project demonstrates the process of designing an optimized database schema and testing it with sample data.

-Usage
+## Usage

-The ERD can be viewed using MySQL Workbench or any ERD visualization software The report provides additional details on the implementation and testing process
+- **Viewing ERD**: The ERD can be opened and viewed using MySQL Workbench or any ERD visualization software.

+- **Project Report**: For detailed insights into the design and implementation process, refer to the Project Report (ProjectReport.pdf).

+## Conclusion

+This project demonstrates the process of designing and implementing an optimized database schema for a supermarket sales system.
+Feel free to explore the ERD and project report for a deeper understanding of the schema and its functionalities.

+## License

+This project is open-source and available under the [MIT License](LICENSE).